 • Source of funding for the research (i.e. private foundation, government grants, pharmaceutical or device companies, none, or other (please describe))?

-• Publication will need consent from the submitting author
+• The publication needs consent from the submitting author.

-If the abstract is accepted for presentation, it will be assigned to one of three formats:
+If the abstract is accepted for presentation, it will be assigned to one of the following formats:

-• Abstract Full Platform Presentation – 10 minutes including Q&A
+• Abstract Full Platform Presentation (15-minute presentation including Q&A)

 • Poster Presentation